zeroluck/docs/sources/admin-guide/design-customizations/index.md

 # Page Customizations

 To change the content of the pages, you will need to edit the XHTML files.
 Be careful not to remove any of the important form elements.

-But you can add additional HTML elements to meet your needs as '.xhtml' files inside `/opt/tomcat/webapps/identity` and `/opt/tomcat/webapps/oxauth`.
+To meet your needs you can add further HTML elements as '.xhtml' files inside the two directories `/opt/tomcat/webapps/identity` and `/opt/tomcat/webapps/oxauth`.

 The standard forms in oxAuth are: